UberGallery/UberGallery/README.md

 Simple Installation
 -------------------
+Copy `resource/galleryConfig.ini-sample` to `resources/galleryConfig.ini` and modify the settings to your liking.

 Upload `index.php`, `resources/` and `images/` to your web server where you would like the gallery to be displayed.

 Upload your images to the `images/` directory.